6 tips to maintain housekeeping job satisfaction and success

-Now that you've been hired as a housekeeper , you'll want to pay extra-close attention the first few times you clean to make sure you're meeting your employer's expectations -- especially if you are just starting out and are looking for referrals to help grow your client base!
+Now that you've been hired as a housekeeper , you'll want to pay extra-close attention the first few times you clean to make sure you're meeting your employer's expectations — especially if you are just starting out and are looking for referrals to help grow your client base!
 Set aside a time with your client so that they can provide you with constructive feedback about your job performance.
 This can be done over the phone or in person, but should be done at the client’s discretion.
 Keeping the lines of communication open can go a long way toward having a positive work experience.

-Set up a biweekly time to communicate with your employer to make sure you are both okay with how the job is going.
+Set up a biweekly time to communicate with your employer to make sure you are both OK with how the job is going.
 Frequent communication will enable either of you to air any dissatisfaction and devise a plan to handle issues in a manner with which you both are comfortable.
 You may also consider leaving a quality care card after each cleaning so that the client can rate the level of cleanliness and provide written feedback.

-- The Golden Rule: Be kind and respectful, and expect the same from your employer.
+6. Follow the golden rule: Be kind and respectful, and expect the same from your employer.

 Following these pointers you'll be well on your way to achieving job satisfaction and success.